 Security and Compliance Reality

-Here's what legal and security teams actually care about: where does code go, who can see it, and what happens if there's a breach?
+Legal and security teams ask the hard questions.
+Where does code go?
+Who can see it?
+What happens if there's a breach?

 Most AI tools send code to external servers for processing.
 That's a non-starter for regulated industries or companies with proprietary algorithms.
 You need tools that support customer-managed encryption keys and on-premise deployment.

 NIST framework compliance requires documented testing procedures, deployment decision frameworks, and incident response protocols.
 SOC 2 certification covers security controls and data protection.
-ISO 42001 adds AI-specific governance.
+ISO/IEC 42001 adds AI-specific governance.
+Platforms like Cosmos make this concrete: agents run with tenant isolation, every action emits a structured event for audit, and teams set the policies for where human judgment is required.

 Platform Selection: What Actually Matters